Phanttan/Python-in-practice/README.md

 # Python-in-practice
- Some my practice in Python Language
+ Some my practices in Python Language